Myth, ritual, and shared visual systems

 Before images were created to be seen, they were created to be lived.

-In these works, narrative is not told but embedded in shared forms, rhythms, and symbolic systems.
-Humans, animals, and environment are not separate—they exist within the same visual logic.
+In these works, narrative is not told.
+It is embedded in shared forms, rhythms, and symbolic systems.

-These images do not represent the world.
+These images do not simply represent the world.

 ‣